-The municipality of Pello sits in the beautiful Torne valley, in Finnish Lapland.
+Pello is located in the beautiful Torne valley, in Finnish Lapland.
 The Arctic Circle passes through Pello, making it the perfect place to capture the “aurora borealis”.
 Because Pello is a rural municipality it does not suffer from light pollution, making it easy to observe this unique natural phenomenon even from the town centre.

 Welcome to Pello and the beautiful Torne Valley, home to perhaps the world’s most beautiful natural phenomenon!